Frequently asked questions about migrations

 In this guide, we’ll aim to answer some of the most frequently asked questions about migrations, including what a migration is, what you’ll need to do on the day and what changes you’ll need to be aware of following the migration.

-We migrate our customers’ websites onto different servers for three different reasons: upgrading, downgrading, and updating older versions of the Plesk control panel.
+We migrate our customers’ websites onto different servers for three different reasons: upgrading, downgrading, and updating older versions of the Plesk control panel or operating system.

 Consider the following your hosting survival guide for the day of the migration and beyond!